afiodorov/afiodorov.github.io/_posts/2020-02-04-rolling-median.md

 ---

 This concludes the code & the blog post.
-Hurray.
+Hurray!
+(So much code though that does what python does in one line)

 TL;DR I used a queue & a sorted array to make the computation.